 The Standard lays out California’s views on what should be required of a jurisdiction seeking crediting for its emissions reductions.
 While the proposal sets out a framework of minimum requirements and does not itself open the door to crediting in California’s market – the signal carries significant weight coming from a global climate leader, and one with the second largest emissions trading system in the world.

 What the standard proposes

-The California Tropical Forest Standard would apply to international jurisdictions with programs to reduce deforestation emissions seeking to sell reductions into California’s carbon market, or any other carbon market that chooses to adopt the Standard.
-Adoption of the Standard won’t get credits into California’s carbon market (a separate regulatory action is needed).
+The California Tropical Forest Standard would apply to international jurisdictions with programs to reduce deforestation emissions seeking to sell reductions into California’s carbon market, or potentially any other carbon market that chooses to adopt its rigorous approach.
+Adoption of the Standard, or TFS, alone won’t allow crediting in California’s carbon market (a separate regulatory action would be needed for that to occur).
 However, by adopting it, California would send a critical signal about its views – both on the importance of addressing emissions from deforestation in the tropics, and the rigor that should be required for crediting it.

-California’s regulations allow a limited quantity of offsets to be credited through its cap and trade system, but international offsets from tropical forests are not among those options.
-While passage of the Standard will not change that, the program’s current regulations do already specify that if tropical forest credits were to be issued in the future, they would fall under its cap-and-trade program’s limit on quantitative offsets.
-Because this limit declines post-2020 and some offsets have additional requirements, the limit for these credits would be 2%.
-However, California collaborating with high-quality forest protection programs would have a substantial impact on efforts to end tropical deforestation.
+California’s regulations allow a limited quantity of offsets to be credited through its cap and trade system and already specify that if crediting for tropical forests were to be developed and issued at some point in the future, they would fall under its cap-and-trade program’s limit on quantitative offsets.
+Because this limit declines post-2020 and some offsets have additional requirements, the limit for these credits would be two percent.